GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 ### Adding New Parameters

 Now that the Data Portal is created, you can set up our parameters for the Data Portal.
 These parameters correlate to the name of the parameters in the stored procedure.
 If a custom data API is used, the API will be coded to expect the specific parameter name.
-**Step 1** : To add a Formula Parameter click on the **Click here to add a Formula Parameter** button.
+**Step 1:** To add a Formula Parameter click on the **Click here to add a Formula Parameter** button.

 ![](/images/DataPortals/05.jpg)
 <br>

-**Step 2** : The input fields for the new Formula Parameter will be shown:
+**Step 2:** The input fields for the new Formula Parameter will be shown:

-1. **Name** : name of parameter in stored procedure or API
+1. **Name:** name of parameter in stored procedure or API
-2. **Type** : data type of parameter
+2. **Type:** data type of parameter
-3. **Direction** : configure the parameter as an input parameter or an output parameter that will be returned to the spreadsheet
+3. **Direction:** configure the parameter as an input parameter or an output parameter that will be returned to the spreadsheet

 ![](/images/DataPortals/06.jpg)
 <br>

-**Step 3** : The **More** button can be used to show optional inputs.
+**Step 3:** The **More** button can be used to show optional inputs.
 You can set a default value or the datatype length if it is required.
 You can also set additional fields that will be used with Report Builder.
 These Report Builder fields are used to help easily create a report within Excel based on a Data Portal.
 Below is a description of the fields:

-- **Helper Name** : This adds a friendly name for the report parameter input in the Report Builder.
+- **Helper Name:** This adds a friendly name for the report parameter input in the Report Builder.
 Otherwise the parameter name is used, which has no spaces.
-- **Helper Default** : This inserts a default value into the cell of the Excel report when using the Report Builder.
+- **Helper Default:** This inserts a default value into the cell of the Excel report when using the Report Builder.
-- **Options** : Use a comma separated list to provide the Excel user with a drop down list of options.
+- **Options:** Use a comma separated list to provide the Excel user with a drop down list of options.
-- **Comments** : This inserts an Excel comment, with our text, into the cell of the Excel report when using the Report Builder.
+- **Comments:** This inserts an Excel comment, with our text, into the cell of the Excel report when using the Report Builder.

  To see how these fields are used when setting up a report, see [Report Builder](/wIndex/ReportBuilder.html).

 ![](/images/DataPortals/07.jpg)
 <br>

-**Step 4** : Once done defining a parameter, you can click on the save icon to save the changes.
+**Step 4:** Once done defining a parameter, you can click on the save icon to save the changes.

-**Step 5** : To add a System Parameter, click on the **Click here to add a System Parameter** button.
+**Step 5:** To add a System Parameter, click on the **Click here to add a System Parameter** button.

 ![](/images/DataPortals/08.jpg)
 <br>

-**Step 6** : Repeat the previous steps to add additional parameters as needed.
+**Step 6:** Repeat the previous steps to add additional parameters as needed.

 <blockquote class=highlight_note>
 <b>Note:</b> The order in which you add the Formula Parameters must match the order in the Param() formula used in the spreadsheet Report Formula.